Sudarshanydv/Learn-AWS-All-Services-/Networking to AWS DevOps – Core Concepts And Q&A.md

 # Q: How many bits are in an IPv4 address?
 A: 32 bits.

-# Q: How many bits are in an IPv6 address?
+#Q: How many bits are in an IPv6 address?
 A: 128 bits.

-# Q: How many octets are there in an IPv4 address?
+#Q: How many octets are there in an IPv4 address?
 A: 4 octets (each has 8 bits).

-# Q: What is the total number of possible IPv4 addresses?
+#Q: What is the total number of possible IPv4 addresses?
 A: 4,294,967,296 (2³²).

-# Q: What is the default subnet mask for Class A?
+#Q: What is the default subnet mask for Class A?
 A: 255.0.0.0 or /8.

-# Q: What is the default subnet mask for Class B?
+#Q: What is the default subnet mask for Class B?
 A: 255.255.0.0 or /16.

-# Q: What is the default subnet mask for Class C?
+#Q: What is the default subnet mask for Class C?
 A: 255.255.255.0 or /24.

-# Q: Which IP class is most commonly used in home and office networks?
+#Q: Which IP class is most commonly used in home and office networks?
 A: Class C.

-# Q: Which IP class supports the largest number of hosts?
+#Q: Which IP class supports the largest number of hosts?
 A: Class A.

 ## IP Classes and Ranges

-# Q: How many classes are there in IPv4?
+#Q: How many classes are there in IPv4?
 A: Five — Class A, B, C, D, and E.

-# Q: What is the range of Class A?
+#Q: What is the range of Class A?
 A: 1.0.0.0 to 126.255.255.255

-# Q: What is the range of Class B?
+#Q: What is the range of Class B?
 A: 128.0.0.0 to 191.255.255.255

-# Q: What is the range of Class C?
+#Q: What is the range of Class C?
 A: 192.0.0.0 to 223.255.255.255

-# Q: What are Class D and E used for?
+#Q: What are Class D and E used for?
 A: D is for multicast, E is for research and experiments.

-# Q: What is a private IP address?
+#Q: What is a private IP address?
 A: Used inside networks (not on the internet) — e.g., 10.x.x.x or 192.168.x.x.

-# Q: What is a public IP address?
+#Q: What is a public IP address?
 A: It’s used to communicate on the internet and is globally unique.

-# Q: What is the private IP range for Class A?
+#Q: What is the private IP range for Class A?
 A: 10.0.0.0 to 10.255.255.255

-# Q: What is the private IP range for Class B?
+#Q: What is the private IP range for Class B?
 A: 172.16.0.0 to 172.31.255.255

-# Q: What is the private IP range for Class C?
+#Q: What is the private IP range for Class C?
 A: 192.168.0.0 to 192.168.255.255

 ## 🔹 Private vs Public IP

-# Q: What is a public IP?
+#Q: What is a public IP?
 A: It’s an IP that can be accessed from the internet.

-# Q: What is a private IP?
+#Q: What is a private IP?
 A: It’s used only inside a local network and not reachable from the internet.

-# Q: Can two devices have the same private IP in different networks?
+#Q: Can two devices have the same private IP in different networks?
 A: Yes, because private IPs are reused in separate local networks.

-# Q: Can two devices have the same public IP?
+#Q: Can two devices have the same public IP?
 A: No, public IPs are unique globally.

-# Q: In AWS, which IP is used by EC2 instances inside a VPC?
+#Q: In AWS, which IP is used by EC2 instances inside a VPC?
 A: Private IP.

-# Q: In AWS, when does an EC2 instance get a public IP?
+#Q: In AWS, when does an EC2 instance get a public IP?
 A: When it’s launched in a public subnet or manually assigned.

-# Q: What is the private IP range used by AWS default VPC?
+#Q: What is the private IP range used by AWS default VPC?
 A: 172.31.0.0/16.

-# Q: What is NAT used for?
+#Q: What is NAT used for?
 A: To convert private IPs into public IPs for internet access.

-# Q: What does the “Elastic IP” in AWS represent?
+#Q: What does the “Elastic IP” in AWS represent?
 A: A static public IP that you can attach to instances.

-# Q: Why do companies use private IPs?
+#Q: Why do companies use private IPs?
 A: To secure internal networks and save public IP usage.

 ## 🔹 Subnetting Concepts

-# Q: What is a subnet mask used for?
+#Q: What is a subnet mask used for?
 A: It separates the network and host parts of an IP address.

-# Q: What does /24 mean in CIDR notation?
+#Q: What does /24 mean in CIDR notation?
 A: The first 24 bits are for the network; last 8 bits for hosts.

-# Q: How many usable IPs are in a /24 subnet?
+#Q: How many usable IPs are in a /24 subnet?
 A: 254 usable IPs (256 total - 2 reserved).

-# Q: How many usable IPs are in a /16 subnet?
+#Q: How many usable IPs are in a /16 subnet?
 A: 65,534 usable IPs.

-# Q: How many usable IPs are in a /20 subnet?
+#Q: How many usable IPs are in a /20 subnet?
-A: 4,094 usable IPs.
+A:4,094 usable IPs.

-# Q: Which two IP addresses in a subnet cannot be assigned to hosts?
+#Q: Which two IP addresses in a subnet cannot be assigned to hosts?
 A: Network address and broadcast address.

-# Q: What is the network address?
+#Q: What is the network address?
 A: The first IP in a subnet (represents the subnet itself).

-# Q: What is the broadcast address?
+#Q: What is the broadcast address?
 A: The last IP in a subnet (used to send messages to all hosts).

-# Q: What is CIDR?
+#Q: What is CIDR?
 A: Classless Inter-Domain Routing — it allows flexible subnetting using “/” notation.

-# Q: Why was CIDR introduced?
+#Q: Why was CIDR introduced?
 A: To avoid waste of IPs caused by fixed class-based addressing.

 ## 🔹 Subnet Examples (AWS Related)

-# Q: If VPC CIDR is 10.0.0.0/16, how many IPs does it have?
+#Q: If VPC CIDR is 10.0.0.0/16, how many IPs does it have?
 A: 65,536 total IPs.

-# Q: If a subnet CIDR is 10.0.1.0/24, what is its range?
+#Q: If a subnet CIDR is 10.0.1.0/24, what is its range?
 A: 10.0.1.0 – 10.0.1.255.

-# Q: In AWS, how many IPs are reserved in each subnet?
+#Q: In AWS, how many IPs are reserved in each subnet?
 A: 5 IPs (by AWS).

-# Q: Why does AWS reserve 5 IPs in every subnet?
+#Q: Why does AWS reserve 5 IPs in every subnet?
 A: For network management (like router, DNS, and broadcast functions).

-# Q: What is a typical CIDR block used for a public subnet in AWS?
+#Q: What is a typical CIDR block used for a public subnet in AWS?
 A: Example: 10.0.1.0/24.

-# Q: What is a typical CIDR block used for a private subnet in AWS?
+#Q: What is a typical CIDR block used for a private subnet in AWS?
 A: Example: 10.0.2.0/24.

-# Q: Can two VPCs have the same CIDR block?
+#Q: Can two VPCs have the same CIDR block?
 A: Yes, but they cannot be peered together if CIDRs overlap.

-# Q: What happens if two networks have overlapping CIDR ranges?
+#Q: What happens if two networks have overlapping CIDR ranges?
 A: Routing conflicts occur; they can’t communicate directly.

-# Q: How do you choose a CIDR block for a VPC?
+#Q: How do you choose a CIDR block for a VPC?
 A: Based on expected subnets and number of instances — e.g., 10.0.0.0/16 for medium VPCs.

-# Q: What is the benefit of subnetting in AWS?
+#Q: What is the benefit of subnetting in AWS?
 A: Better traffic control, security (public/private separation), and scalability.

-## IP Address Classes and Ranges (IPv4)

-## 📌 Class A
-Range: 1.0.0.0 to 126.255.255.255
-Default subnet mask: 255.0.0.0 ( /8 )
-Use: Very large networks
-👉 Example: 10.0.0.1

-## 📌 Class B
-Range: 128.0.0.0 to 191.255.255.255
-Default subnet mask: 255.255.0.0 ( /16 )
-Use: Medium-sized networks
-👉 Example: 172.16.0.1

-## 📌 Class C
-Range: 192.0.0.0 to 223.255.255.255
-Default subnet mask: 255.255.255.0 ( /24 )
-Use: Small networks (most common for LANs)
-👉 Example: 192.168.1.1

-## 📌 Class D (Multicast)
-Range: 224.0.0.0 to 239.255.255.255
-Use: Multicast communication (one-to-many).
-Not used for normal IP hosts.

-## 📌 Class E (Reserved)
-Range: 240.0.0.0 to 255.255.255.255
-Use: Experimental, research only (not for normal use).

-## ✅ Private IP Address Ranges
-These are not routable on internet.
-Used inside LAN, AWS VPC, etc.
-Class A private range: 10.0.0.0 – 10.255.255.255
-Class B private range: 172.16.0.0 – 172.31.255.255
-Class C private range: 192.168.0.0 – 192.168.255.255
-👉 Example: In AWS VPC, by default you often see 10.x.x.x or 172.31.x.x

-## ✅ Quick Trick to Remember
-A = 1–126 (Big networks)
-B = 128–191 (Medium networks)
-C = 192–223 (Small networks)
-D = 224–239 (Multicast)
-E = 240–255 (Reserved)

-## ✅ Most Important Protocols & Ports (Fresher Must-Know)

-Protocol / Service	Port No.	Why It’s Important (Fresher Level) SSH	22	Used to connect securely to Linux servers (AWS EC2).
-HTTP	80	Normal website traffic.
-HTTPS	443	Secure website traffic (SSL/TLS).
-DNS	53	Domain name resolution (AWS Route53).
-DHCP	67, 68 (UDP)	Automatically gives IP addresses to devices.
-FTP	21	File transfer (basic knowledge).
-SMTP	25	Sending emails.
-IMAP / POP3	143 / 110	Receiving emails (IMAP keeps copy, POP downloads).
-RDP	3389	Remote Desktop (Windows servers).
-MySQL DB	3306	Database (AWS RDS for MySQL).
-PostgreSQL DB	5432	Database (AWS RDS for PostgreSQL).
-Jenkins	8080	CI/CD pipelines (DevOps tool).
-Prometheus	9090	Monitoring metrics.
-Grafana	3000	Dashboards and monitoring.